pascalandy/pair_programming_35tg2/pair_programming_03/README.md

 Pascal

 ## My expectations

+Like you prefer:
+A1) Fork this project, and point me to your commits or ...
-- Clone this repo
+A2) Push a PR directly in this repo

-- You agree with the fix price mentioned above
-- Fix this request locally
-- Push your work in a new branch (or Gist), or ideally a PR
-- I test it
+B) I test it ... it works :)
-- It works :)
-- I pay you :))
+C) I pay you :))

 ## Communications
 - **Telegram** is my preferred chat platform.